rrenode/craftworkgames.github.io/docs/features/tiled/tiled.md

 using MonoGame.Extended.Tiled;
 using MonoGame.Extended.Tiled.Renderers;
 ```
-Next we define our `Tiledmap` and `TiledMapRenderer`
+Next, we define our `Tiledmap` and `TiledMapRenderer`
 ```
 private TiledMap _tiledMap;
 private TiledMapRenderer _tiledMapRenderer;
 ```

-Which we then initalize in the LoadContent function.
+Which we then initialize in the LoadContent function.
 ```java
 protected override void LoadContent()
 {